cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

-The `-e` option is very important as it compiles the code in place of the downloaded directories and in case of changes in the directory automatically makes them available to the instaled version.
+The `-e` option is very important as it compiles the code in place of the downloaded directories and in case of changes in the directory automatically makes them available to the installed version.
 This is naturally very important.
 It will take a while to install.
 On newer machines 1 minute, on older significant longer.
 Please watch your system information if the install takes a long time.
-Afterthe instalation is complete, you can than test if you successfully installed it by issuing the command
+After the installation is complete, you can than test if you successfully installed it by issuing the command

 .. code:: bash